threecatswink/Dyslexia-PDF-Reader/SECURITY.md

 Main will be updated as needed.

 ## Reporting a Vulnerability
-It's a web app, theres the very likely chance that I didn't write the cleanest code.
+It's a web app, theres the very likely chance that I didn't write the most secure code.
 If you see a security vulnerability, put it in issues.